puppetlabs/puppet-docs/source/guides/custom_types.markdown

 #### Customizing Behaviour

+By default, if a property is assigned multiple values in an array:

+* It is considered in sync if _any_ of those values matches the current value.
+* If none of those values match, the _first one_ will be used when syncing the property.

-By default, if a property is assigned multiple values in an array, it is considered in sync if any of those values matches the current value.
-If, instead, the property should only be in sync if all values match the current value (e.g., a list of times in a cron job), you can declare this:
+If, instead, the property should only be in sync if _all_ values match the current value (e.g., a list of times in a cron job), you can declare this:

-    newproperty(:minute, :array_matching => :all) do # defaults to :first
+    newproperty(:minute, :array_matching => :all) do # :array_matching defaults to :first
         ...
     end

 You can also customize how information about your property gets logged.
-You can create an is\_to\_s method to change how the current values are described, should\_to\_s to change how the desired values are logged, and change\_to\_s to change the overall log message for changes.
+You can create an `is_to_s` method to change how the current values are described, `should_to_s` to change how the desired values are logged, and `change_to_s` to change the overall log message for changes.
 See current types for examples.

 #### Handling Property Values